-- Who is this theorist? - Helle Marie Skovbjerg is Denmark ́s first professor in play and a part of Design School Kolding's, in collaboration with the LEGO Foundation. - Where/when did they live and work? - ▽ Skovbjerg was born in Denmark. - She introduced the idea of Play Moods which aim to capture that special way of being when you play. - What is their theory about play?
-What implications does this have for education? - She developed the idea of play moods; devotion, intensity, tension, and euphoria. - In a devotional mood, there is no hardness in the body, only attention and focus, and the body is frequently quiet or moving slowly. - The intensity of play mood refers to extreme physical play situations, such as swinging, sliding, and riding a rollercoaster. - The third type of play mood is the tension which is defined by being ready to show yourself while also being aware of others. - The euphoria is the last type of play mood, which is characterized by an expectation of silliness.
-This type of play mood is also the most open-minded mood because of constantly seeking new meanings. - Where can I learn more? - v Playful learning, space and materiality: An integrative literature review (2022) - Play Tarot Cards: A method to explore play qualities in teaching using playful approaches (2022) - v Supporting Play Pedagogy in Schools (2021) - ▽ Designing for Play Moods in a Ludotorium (2020) - ▽ The Future of Play (2020)
+¬ She developed the idea of play moods; devotion, intensity, tension, and euphoria.

+¬ She developed the idea of play moods in the idea - v In a devotional mood, there is no hardness in the body, only attention and focus, and the body is frequently quiet or moving slowly. - The intensity of play mood refers to extreme physical play situations, such as swinging, sliding, and riding a rollercoaster. - The third type of play mood is the tension which is defined by being ready to show yourself while also being aware of others. - The euphoria is the last type of play mood, which is characterized by an expectation of silliness.
+This type of play mood is also the most open-minded mood because of constantly seeking new meanings.

+- Playful learning, space and materiality: An integrative literature review (2022) - Play Tarot Cards: A method to explore play qualities in teaching using playful approaches (2022) - ∇ Supporting Play Pedagogy in Schools (2021) - ▼ Designing for Play Moods in a Ludotorium (2020) - ¬ The Future of Play (2020)